 Esther Lund Madsen, Piano Teacher Trainer, Denmark was assigned by Dr. Suzuki to start the Suzuki Method™ for Piano in Denmark.
 Following her more than 35 years work for the Suzuki Method in Denmark and in many other European countries, Esther was appointed Honorary Member of the Danish Suzuki Association on 5 November 2011.

-Haukur F Hannesson, Chairman ESA, Sweden was awarded Honorary Membership and appointed Honorary President of the ESA for his huge contribution as Chairman over a period of 22 years.
+Haukur F Hannesson, Chair ESA, Sweden was awarded Honorary Membership and appointed Honorary President of the ESA for his huge contribution as Chair over a period of 22 years.
 During this time Haukur realised his vision that the ESA would be a platform of communication to facilitate the development of Suzuki in Europe and through his strong leadership, sound advice and good guidance the ESA continued to develop and grow.

-Birte Kelly, Administrator, England was awarded Honorary Membership of the ESA on the announcement of her impending retirement for her invaluable contribution to the running of the ESA as an organisation working both as Deputy Chairman and Administrator for over 20 years.
+Birte Kelly, Administrator, England was awarded Honorary Membership of the ESA on the announcement of her impending retirement for her invaluable contribution to the running of the ESA as an organisation working both as Deputy Chair and Administrator for over 20 years.

 Lola Tavor, Piano Teacher Trainer, Switzerland was awarded Honorary Membership of the ESA in recognition of her service to the Suzuki Method™ over many years.